 I’m honoured to be here because it feels like a hug from the higher power that I do not have a name for.

 I remember crying on the back of the little Bravo Skidoo that Lee and I escaped into the wild with during the first three weeks or so of global shut down.

 The engine roared, Lee was focused on the drifts ahead and navigating us over fences and across fields to forests.
 I was numb in a lot of ways.
 The winter air whipped past my face -- the return trip from Rishikesh was like riding the undertow of a wave.
 Effortless.

 You and I exist in a world made up of trillions upon trillions of cells.

 There is a perpetual cycle of life and death occurring every moment within your body alone.

 There are cells that die and there are cells that are born.
 There are cells that clean up the dead cells and there are cells that become toxic based on other cells that they have come in contact with.
+There are cells that do not realize they must die and instead continue to multiply.
 The hormones released in stress, joy, fear and love influence these cells.

 I remember crying as the winter wind cut at my cheeks and the trees of forgotten gullies rushed past my eyes.